Collapsibility to a subcomplex of a given dimension is NP-complete: Collapsibility and discrete Morse theory

 \section{Collapsibility and discrete Morse theory}

 We refer to \cite{hatcher} for the definition and the basic properties of simplicial complexes, and to \cite{kozlov2007combinatorial} for the definition of elementary collapses.
 The simplicial complexes we consider do not contain the empty simplex, unless otherwise stated.
-Our focus is the following decision problem.